-Fallen Fruit is a long-term art collaboration that began by mapping fruit trees growing on or over public property in Los Angeles.More
+Fallen Fruit is a collaborative art project that began in Los Angeles with creating maps of public fruit: the fruit trees growing on or over public property.More

 Austin Young is a portrait photographer and video artist based in Los Angeles since 1985.Artist Bio

 David Burn’s work looks at contextualized relational knowledge and disrupting systems of meaning, especially exploring the limitations and boundaries about what could be considered “familiar.”Artist Bio

 Fallen Fruit’s Endless Orchard is a non-contiguous map of fruit trees in public space.
 The orchard exists both in real world and real time.
 It exists simultaneously at the margins of public and private space, and the boundaries of social media and public participation.
 A monument to sharing will be anchored by an orchard of orange trees installed at the California State Historic Park and planting of public fruit trees will expand from this location organized by local community groups, schools and the general public.
 All the public fruit trees in the Endless Orchard will be marked online in a mapping systems similar to Google Maps.
 This open-source data will integrate with already existing databases into the largest single source map of public fruit trees in the world.
 The Endless Orchard map will also integrate social media using the fruit trees as markers for public participation.